kwankyu/sage/src/doc/en/installation/launching.rst

 Linux (WSL), it is convenient to use Visual Studio Code (VS Code) to interact with Sage.

-Here are steps to use SageMath in a Jupyter notebook in VS Code:
+Here are steps to use Sage in a Jupyter notebook in VS Code:

 * Install and run `VS Code <https://code.visualstudio.com/download>`_ in Windows.